-- Colorectal cancer that has metastasized (spread to other parts of the body).
+- Colorectal cancer that has spread to other parts of the body.
 It is used in patients who have not gotten better with other treatments.

-- Gastrointestinal stromal tumor that is locally advanced, cannot be removed by surgery, or has metastasized (spread to other parts of the body).
-It is used in patients whose disease has not gotten better with imatinib mesylate and sunitinib malate.
+- Gastrointestinal stromal tumor that has spread or cannot be removed by surgery.
+It is used in patients whose cancer has not gotten better with imatinib mesylate and sunitinib malate.

 - Hepatocellular carcinoma (a type of liver cancer).
 It is used in patients who have already been treated with sorafenib.

 Regorafenib is also being studied in the treatment of other types of cancer.